 This briefing is for immunologists who would like to engage with the public around the topic of vaccines for COVID-19.
 The aim of these tips is to encourage immunologists to have the confidence to talk about vaccines for COVID-19 with a wide range of audiences in a context of public engagement e.g. during a science festival related activity, online engagement on social media, talking to family and friends, sharing information with communities.

-Listen to concerns, acknowledge the concerns and where possible find common ground (e.g. yes, we all want this pandemic to be over).
+Listen to concerns, acknowledge the concerns and where possible find common ground.
 Try to relate to the person as much as possible, be empathetic.
 If comfortable and appropriate, share your own experience or concerns.

-It’s likely that people will ask you directly if you will get the vaccine, be ready to discuss your personal thoughts.
+It’s likely that people will ask you directly if you have had the vaccine, be ready to discuss your personal thoughts.
 Be honest and personable, state clearly your reasons and motives.

 - Don’t take anything personally and avoid being confrontational.
 Don’t make assumptions.
 It’s natural for people to have questions and concerns and everyone has different levels of knowledge.